ftassy/Polyglot-Tech-Blog/src/en/blog/add-post.md

 ## Add content to files

 In each newly added files, I can now add your content.
-But before all, the following front matter is expected :
+But before all, the following front matter is expected:

 ```plain
 title: Dolphins in Arctic (To be translated in the fr directory)